JuliaLang/julia/doc/manual/modules.rst

 4. WeakRef objects and finalizers are not currently handled properly by the serializer (this will be fixed in an upcoming release).

+5. It is usually best to avoid capturing references to instances of internal metadata objects such as Method, LambdaInfo, MethodTable, TypeMapLevel, TypeMapEntry and fields of those objects, as this can confuse the serializer and may not lead to the outcome you desire.
+   It is not necessarily an error to do this, but you simply need to be prepared that the system will try to copy some of these and to create a single unique instance of others.

 It is sometimes helpful during module development to turn off incremental precompilation.
 The command line flag ``--compilecache={yes|no}`` enables you to toggle module precompilation on and off.
 When Julia is started with ``--compilecache=no`` the serialized modules in the compile cache are ignored when loading modules and module dependencies.